kaarlych/kaarlych/README.md

 biggest java international learning community made by Mama Samba Braima Nelson (aka Amigoscode) and I'm continue on this path to this day.
 I'm also a big fan of neovim and terminal customization.
-After hours you will probably find me windsurfing in Rewa-Poland or playing with my cat (which is sitting next to me right now trying to help me writing this resume).
+After hours you will probably find me windsurfing in Rewa-Poland or playing with my cat (which is sitting next to me right now trying to help me write this resume).

 ---